Test: Which chemicals are used in lube?

 Therefore, think about whether perfume or allergenic plant extracts are needed in your lube.
 In the test, 4 lubes contain these ingredients, which can cause allergies.

-Perfume is generally a good idea to limit, if you want to reduce your risk of perfume allergies.
+Perfume is generally a good idea to limit, if you want to reduce your risk of developing perfume allergy.

 Condoms and sex toys: Some lubes can damage products